MicrosoftDocs/xamarin-docs/docs/essentials/secure-storage.md

 # [iOS](#tab/ios)

-When developing on the iOS simulator, enable the **Keychain** entitlement and add a keychain access group for the application's bundle identifier.
+When developing on the **iOS simulator**, enable the **Keychain** entitlement and add a keychain access group for the application's bundle identifier.

 Open the **Entitlements.plist** in the iOS project and find the **Keychain** entitlement and enable it.
 This will automatically add the application's identifier as a group.

 In the project properties, under **iOS Bundle Signing** set the **Custom Entitlements** to **Entitlements.plist**.

+> [!TIP]
+> When deploying to an iOS device this entitlement is not required and should be removed.

 # [UWP](#tab/uwp)